 Separately, Aduro recently completed the dose escalation portion of a Phase 1/2 clinical trial evaluating safety and tolerability of BION-1301 in patients with relapsed or refractory multiple myeloma whose disease had progressed after at least three prior systemic therapies.
 In the trial, BION-1301 was well tolerated across a wide dose range; no dose limiting toxicities were observed at any dose level examined.
 While 95% APRIL target engagement was achieved at peak exposure levels, and levels of free APRIL decreased in a dose-dependent manner, no objective responses were observed.

-Aduro’s second lead candidate is an anti-CD27 antibody being advanced by Merck under its collaboration agreement.
-CD27 has been recognized as having a critical role in activating a productive anti-cancer (CD8 T-cell) immune response and has demonstrated the potential to be combined with checkpoint inhibitors in pre-clinical studies.
-Aduro’s anti-CD27 antibody is distinct because it targets a functional epitope on CD27 which demonstrated potent activation of the CD27 co-stimulatory pathway in pre-clinical studies.
+Aduro’s anti-CD27 antibody is being advanced by Merck under a development and commercialization collaboration agreement.
+CD27 has been recognized as having a critical role in activating a productive anti-cancer (CD8 T cell) immune response and has demonstrated the potential to be combined with checkpoint inhibitors in preclinical studies.
+Aduro’s anti-CD27 antibody is distinct because it targets a functional epitope on CD27 which demonstrated potent activation of the CD27 co-stimulatory pathway in preclinical studies.